golotako/AirBalu-Project-1/README.md

-# AirBalu-Project-1
+# AirBalu-Project
 Flask app with connection to database and more.

 Few notes to make it work:

-- First download all HTML templates from templates folder.
+- Download all HTML templates from templates folder
+- Download Site.py and main.py
 - Run the app directly from main.py
+- You can use an admin user to check all the data in the site. admin@admin.com- pass- admin
-- Have fun in the website
+- Have fun in the website hope you will find all the easter egges